Why Residential Contractors Should Consider Expanding Into Light Commercial

 Chris Koch brings 25 years of HVAC industry experience to BDR’s business coaching clientele.
 While Chris has focused primarily on the commercial service arena, he has a significant amount of residential HVAC and plumbing experience, including “mixed-use buildings” that blend commercial and residential markets.
 He has gained experience across a spectrum of operational-level service, installation, and sales roles which were the springboard for his success across a spectrum of management roles.
 He has executed a start-up as a business owner and gained invaluable work experience at five different companies, completed two acquisitions, assimilated cultures, executed financial turnarounds, and developed divisions into significant profit centers.

-About Prime Resources Podcast
+About the Prime Resources Podcast